-You are cordially invited to the University of Tennessee Percussion Festival on March 1-2, 2024, at the Natalie L. Haslam Music Center on the University of Tennessee – Knoxville campus!
-This Music for All Affiliate Regional Music Festival offers the opportunity for students and band directors to be immersed in the art of percussion for an entire weekend of learning and discovery.
+Starting in 2024, the Percussive Arts Society will present/co-present five in-person percussion ensemble competitions and festivals around the United States for high school and middle school students.
+UT Music is thrilled to be hosting one of the five ensemble competitions on March 1-2, 2024, at the Natalie L. Haslam Music Center on the University of Tennessee, Knoxville campus.
+The University of Tennessee Percussion Festival offers the opportunity for students and band directors to be immersed in the art of percussion for an entire weekend of learning and discovery.
 Activities include:

 - Honor Percussion Festival